Saff-Elli-Khan/Dotenv/README.md

 * is_integer();
 * is_float();

-Let us know what do you think about this library?
+Sorry for any type of mistakes, Let us know what do you think about this library?
 Thanks!